 Whether asynchronous WAL replication to the secondary region replicas is enabled or not.
-If this is enabled, a replication peer named "region_replica_replication" will be created which will tail the logs and replicate the mutatations to region replicas for tables that have region replication > 1.
-If this is enabled once, disabling this replication also requires disabling the replication peer using shell or ReplicationAdmin java class.
+If this is enabled, a replication peer named "region_replica_replication" will be created which will tail the logs and replicate the mutations to region replicas for tables that have region replication > 1.
+If this is enabled once, disabling this replication also requires disabling the replication peer using shell or Admin java class.
 Replication to secondary region replicas works over standard inter-cluster replication.
-So replication, if disabled explicitly, also has to be enabled by setting "hbase.replication" to true for this feature to work.